Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Introduction

 \paragraph{Other hairy black holes}

 The study of spatially homogeneous hairy black holes has been abundant both in the mathematics and physics literature: we first mention the important examples of Einstein--Yang--Mills hairy black holes \cite{Bizon,Maison,Yau2,Galtsov1,Sarbach,Yau1}.
-For the Einstein--Yang--Mills black holes, even though the above works suggest that spacelike singularities play an important role in some regime, they also indicate that the qualitative behavior is different than what we obtained for charged scalar fields in Theorem~\ref{thm.intro}.
-Finally, we mention the existence of rotating hairy black holes with massive Klein--Gordon fields \cite{OtisYakov,numerics.KerrAdS,numerics.Kerr}.
+For the Einstein--Yang--Mills black holes, the above work suggest the presence of a spacelike singularity preceded by (potentially many) Kasner bounces, although the qualitative behavior is different than what we obtained for charged scalar fields in Theorem~\ref{thm.intro}.
+Finally, we mention the existence of rotating hairy black holes with massive Klein--Gordon fields \cite{OtisYakov,numerics.KerrAdS,numerics.Kerr}; The study of the interior of these rotating hairy black holes remains an open problem.

 We refer the reader to the introductions of \cite{OtisYakov,VDM21} for an extended discussion of various hairy black holes.